 Ok, you get it.
-Visual content is critical to your PR success.
+Visual content can offer a huge boost to your PR success.
 Now how are you supposed to find the time and the budget to create all this content?

 There are basically two ways to get more visual content for your press releases – do it yourself or outsource it to someone else.
 Whichever camp you find yourself in, here are a few tips to get started.

-- PowerPoint templates.
+- PowerPoint + Keynote templates.
 PowerPoint may not be sexy, but it’s easy to use and surprisingly powerful tool for visual design.
-From gorgeous Facebook cover photos to killer infographics to engaging SlideShares, you’ll be surprised at how far PowerPoint can take you.
-To get started, check out these free, downloadable templates from HubSpot.
+From gorgeous Facebook cover photos to killer infographics to engaging SlideShares, you’ll be surprised at how far these tools can take you.
+To get started, check out these free, downloadable templates for PowerPoint and Keynote

 - Canva.
 If you don’t have the budget for a graphic designer, Canva is a lifesaver.
 This simple online tool helps you design images, edit photos, and create beautiful visual content at little to no cost.
-It’s fast, too – in fact, we used Canva to create all the title images in this blog post, and it took less than 30 minutes!
+It’s fast, too.
 Canva includes hundreds of elements and fonts for free, or you can access their premium digital library for a very small fee.

 - Adobe Voice.
-Adobe Voice a free iPad app that lets you easily create your own animated videos.
+Adobe Voice is a free iPad app that lets you easily create your own animated videos.
 All you have to do is talk.
-Choose from over 25,000 images to create your custom backdrop, and Voice automatically adds music and cinematic motion.
+Choose from over 25,000 images to create your custom backdrop, and Voice automatically adds music and cinematic motion

 - Wistia.
 Wistia is an excellent resource for all things video-related.
-For practical guidance concepting, producing, and marketing videos, be sure to check out their free Learning Center.
+For practical guidance on fleshing out a concept, producing, and marketing videos, be sure to check out their free Learning Center

 When you’re pressed for time or have limited resources for content creation, it often makes sense to let someone else do the heavy lifting.
 Outsourcing content creation doesn’t have to be expensive, though it certainly can be.